 - Candidate exits stage left, down the stairs, and returns to seat and sits down while you as Chair return to your seat, either by walking or circling behind platform party to return to your seat (UNLESS you as chair are hooding another candidate, then you should remain at center stage to meet your next candidate).

 Readers at All Commencement Ceremonies

 A script is provided to all readers, generally a week in advance of the ceremony.
-Readers lists become available in early May and again the Friday before Commencement weekend.
+Readers lists become available in early May with a final draft sent the Friday before Commencement weekend.
 Readers log into the name pronunciation software database via the MySanDiego portal.
 Once logged in, readers can listen to recorded files, which have been recorded and uploaded by the students.
-Directions for accessing the recorded files are at www.sandiego.edu/its/pronunciation/.
+Please contact the Help Desk at x7900 and ask to speak with Stephen Maier if you have questions.
 Readers should plan to attend the Readers’ Rehearsal and microphone check on Friday, May 26, at 3:00 p.m. on the ground floor of the JCP.
 Please convene on stage.